zerofourseven/ecommerce-product-page-shoes/README.md

-# Frontend Mentor - E-commerce product page solution
+# E-commerce product page

 **https://sneakers-ecommerce047.netlify.app/**

-This is my solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6), a site with challenges to help with improving coding skills with realistic project building.
+This is my solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6), a site with challenges to help with improving coding skills with realistic project building.They provided images of what the site should look like.
+All of the coding for the site was done by me.

 ## Table of contents